dombrock-archive/contact_zero/README.md

 At the time of writing it has a fully functional PHP mailer script with validation and a config file that will allow for multiple Cc's.

-It was just updated to include logic for saving contacts to a SQLite db and this is working but currently not secure.
+It was just updated to include logic for saving and retrieving contacts to and from a SQLite db.
+This is working but currently not secure against SQL injection attacks.

 It does not yet have any front-end logic.